Two-photon optical shielding of collisions between ultracold polar molecules: Application to bosonic N a K

-The relevant dressed PECs for two ground state $^{23}$Na$^{39}$K molecules are displayed in Fig.\ref{fig:2OS-MW}a, while the full set of undressed PECs is given in the Supplementary Material.
-Assuming an adiabatic connection of $|g_1 \rangle$, $|g_2 \rangle$ and $|q \rangle$ to their dissociation limit, the 2-photon transition can be labeled as $|g_1 \rangle[j_X=0+j_X=0]^+ \rightarrow |q \rangle[j_X=0+j_b=1]^- \rightarrow |g_2 \rangle[j_X=0+j_X=2]^+$.
-After investigating the composition of all the adiabatic states on the above basis set, we can characterize an efficient scheme with a pair of $\sigma^+$ and $\sigma^-$ polarized photons connecting the appropriate components (listed in Table \ref{tab:2OS-components70MHz} for $\Delta_{\mathrm{eff}}=-70$ MHz) of $|g_1 \rangle$ to those of the I and K excited states (see Supplementary Material), and in turn to those of the A', B', and C' repulsive states (Fig.\ref{fig:2OS-MW}a).
-In the Supplementary Material,we display a similar table for other values of $\Delta_{\mathrm{eff}}$ (or $R_C$ values), showing that the variation in $R$ of the composition of the adiabatic states is weak enough to keep the same character at all distances larger than $R_C$.
+We illustrate the selected LR-PECs for the 2-OS of collisions between two ground state $^{23}$Na$^{39}$K molecules in Fig.\ref{fig:2OS-MW}a.
+Assuming an adiabatic connection of $|g_1 \rangle$, $|g_2 \rangle$ and $|q \rangle$ to their dissociation limit, the 2-photon transition can be labeled as $|g_1 \rangle[j_X=0+j_X=0]^{(+)} \rightarrow |q \rangle[j_X=0+j_b=1]^{(-)} \rightarrow |g_2 \rangle[j_X=0+j_X=2]^{(+)}$.
+After investigating the composition of all the adiabatic states on the above basis set and by taking into account the selection rules, we can characterize an efficient scheme with a pair of $\sigma$ polarized photons connecting the appropriate components (listed in Table \ref{tab:2OS-components70MHz} for $\Delta_{\mathrm{eff}}=-70$ MHz) of $|g_1 \rangle$ to those of the I and K excited states, and in turn to those of the A', B', and C' repulsive states (Fig.\ref{fig:2OS-MW}a).
+In appendix \ref{tables}, we display a similar table for other values of $\Delta_{\mathrm{eff}}$ (or $R_C$ values), showing that the variation in $R$ of the composition of the adiabatic states is weak enough to keep the same character at all distances larger than $R_C$.
+Equivalently, a pair of $\pi$ polarized photons can be used as it also fulfills the selection rules, with the appropriate change of angular factors.

-By comparing panels (a) and (b) in Fig. \ref{fig:2OS-MW}, we realize that our 2-OS scheme nicely maps onto the one-mw-photon shielding approach proposed in \cite{lassabliere2018,karman2018} based on the mw transition $j_X=0 \rightarrow j_X=1$, and observed experimentally with $^{23}$Na$^{40}$K molecules with $\Delta_{\mathrm{mw}}=-2 \pi \times 8$~MHz and $\Omega_{\mathrm{mw}}=2 \pi \times 11$~MHz \cite{bause2021}.
+By comparing panels (a) and (b) in Fig. \ref{fig:2OS-MW}, we realize that our 2-OS scheme nicely maps onto the one-mw-photon shielding approach proposed in \cite{lassabliere2018,karman2018} based on the mw transition $j_X=0 \rightarrow j_X=1$, and observed experimentally with $^{23}$Na$^{40}$K molecules with $\Delta_{\mathrm{mw}}=-2 \pi \times 8$~MHz and $\Omega_{\mathrm{mw}}=2 \pi \times 11$~MHz \cite{schindewolf2022}.
 Choosing here the same values for $\Delta_{\mathrm{eff}}$ and $\Omega_{\mathrm{eff}}$, $\Omega_1$ and $\Omega_2$ can be evaluated for different values of $\Delta$ and $\delta$ as $\Omega_2= 2 \Delta \Omega_{\mathrm{eff}}/ \Omega_1$ and